majianjia/DeepPlankter/README.md

 # DeepPlankter

-An autonomous wave propelled/wind propelled drone boat.
+An autonomous wave and wind propelled drone boat.

+It use free energy in the surrunding environment to sail for a very long distance.
+It relies on in-air free-rotate wing and the underwater wings to provide propulsion and solar panels to power the onboard electronics.

 ![dp_assembly_render_1.PNG](doc/figures/dp_assembly_render_3.PNG)